-The self-publishing stigma is fading, but it’s not gone yet.
+The independent publishing stigma is fading, but it is not gone yet.
 Some writers hit the publish button too early, which clutters the marketplace and invites criticism.
 Detractors then make broad statements that indie books are inherently bad because they did not go through the proper channels of agents, editors, and hundred-year-old publishing houses.
 The problem with that argument is the implication that the legacy method must be inherently good.

 The direction an author takes should come down to a business decision for that particular book, which does not mean you are necessarily choosing a single path for your whole career.
 I think a hybrid model is the best of all worlds, where you can publish select works on your own to learn the ropes directly; then you can go to a bigger publisher if you think that other project will be best served by their marketing and distribution arms.
 It’s just not either/or anymore, and that’s why King’s Men Press was founded.

 It’s been a successful first year, but I’m looking forward to the next one.